 - Rush Hour: The more cars on the road the more your chances increase for having an accident.
 The National Highway Traffic Safety Administration reports that the hours between 3 pm and 6 pm are prone to more accidents than at any other time.

 - Saturday: The weekend is not just your personal holiday.
 Most people have weekends off or prefer to party on the weekends.
-AAA survey discovered the 31% of fatalities happen on the weekend between the hours of midnight and 3 am.
+AAA survey discovered that 31% of fatalities happen on the weekend between the hours of midnight and 3 am.
 These fatalities are typically due to drivers who are under the influence of drugs or alcohol.

 - August: This may sound strange but the Insurance Institute for Highway Safety has a report on the top 25 deadliest days of the year.
 August has 7 of those days which makes August one of the most dangerous months to drive.

 - Pedestrians: Car accidents don’t always include other cars.
 Some car accidents cause injury to pedestrians.
 New Year’s Day and Halloween are the most dangerous holidays for pedestrians.
 The chance of getting hit increases during these two holidays.

 If you or someone you love has been injured in a car accident do not hesitate to reach out to our personal injury lawyers at the Law Offices of Howard Craig Kornberg.
 Call 310-997-0904 or click here to share your story with our professional staff today.